". WBRQ02 FAMILY HISTORY: Alfred Ernest Wileman

 Scientific Publications: He was a prolific contributor to The Entomologist, publishing dozens of papers describing new species of Noctuidae and Geometridae.

 The Wileman Collection: His massive collection, containing tens of thousands of specimens, was eventually donated to the Natural History Museum in London, where it remains a vital resource for researchers today.
+Their catalog records include the thousands of specimens he sent back, his original hand-written labels, and his correspondence with other scientists like Richard South and George Hampson.
+The Entomologist (Journal) Many of his "first discoveries" were published in this journal between 1905 and 1929, which serve as the primary source for his scientific legacy.

 Later Years and Legacy

 Alfred retired from the Consular Service in 1914.
 Even in retirement, he continued his scientific work, often collaborating with other famous entomologists like Richard South.
+He passed away on February 15, 1929, just shy of his 69th birthday.
+Today, his name lives on in the scientific names of several species he discovered, such as Flavinarosa obscura (which he identified in 1911) and various species of Parallelia.

-In Hakodate (Hokkaido),
+In Hakodate (Hokkaido)

 Alfred Ernest Wileman’s legacy is split between his official role as a British diplomat and his scientific obsession with local moths.
+If you were to visit Hakodate today, here is what you would find that relates to him:

 The Old British Consulate of Hakodate

-Wileman was appointed as the British Vice-Consul for Hakodate in April 1901.
-While the original building he worked in was destroyed by one of the city’s frequent historical fires, the Old British Consulate (Kyu-Eikoku Ryoshikan) currently standing in the Motomachi district is a museum dedicated to the history of British presence in the city.
+Alfred was appointed as the British Vice-Consul for Hakodate in April 1901.
+While the original building he worked in was destroyed by one of the city’s frequent historical fires, the Old British Consulate (Kyu-Eikoku Ryoshikan) currently standing in the Motomachi district is a museum dedicated to the history of British presence in the city.Inside the museum, you can see exhibits about the life of diplomats in the early 1900s.
+While it focuses heavily on the opening of the port, Wileman is part of the lineage of officials who managed British interests and the growing Western community in Hokkaido during the Meiji era.

 Calyptra hokkaida (The Hokkaido Moth)